electro199/electro199/README.md

 ## Skill Set
 1. Proficient in Python development
-2. Adept in web design and development
+2. Adapt in web design and development

 ## Notable Projects
 1. **Redditvideomaker**(both open-source and commercial products): Craft Reddit Videos effortlessly using a single, magical click.